 Each year on August 12th, National Middle Child Day honors that in-between child in the family.
-Larger families celebrate more than one middle child, too!
+Of course, larger families celebrate more than one middle child, too!

 Many believe birth order plays a pivotal role in the personalities of children.
-The Middle Child Syndrome describes the firstborn as the leader and the role-player.
+For example, the Middle Child Syndrome describes the firstborn as the leader and the role-player.
 Meanwhile, the youngest one earns the title of the baby family.
 Therefore, the middle child’s role remains undefined.

-Birth order may contribute to the Big Five personality traits, too: extroversion, neuroticism, agreeableness, conscientiousness, and openness to experience.
+Birth order may also contribute to the Big Five personality traits: extroversion, neuroticism, agreeableness, conscientiousness, and openness to experience.
 One personality study also claims that middle children tend to be artistic and creative.